JudeScarbrough/ModelNode/readme.md

 - Host multiple custom machine learning models.
 - Handle prompts and responses directly for your web app.
-- Interact directly with your models using python.
+- Interact directly with your models using Python.
 - Achieve a fully self-sufficient setup without incurring API costs.

-If you're building new AI-driven features or scaling existing ones, ModelNode makes backing your web apps with large language models simple, and free.
+If you're building new AI-driven features or scaling existing ones, ModelNode makes backing your web apps with large language models simple and free.

 ## Features